Teaching Addition to 20 in First Grade

 This is a three-week unit that focuses on adding to twenty, true/false statements, commutative property, and adding 3 numbers togethers.
 Each week, we start off with a whole group lesson or review.
 We talk strategies, make anchor charts, and work together to explain our thinking.

 Tuesday through Thursday, students visit a series of stations to practice these skills.
 Sometimes students work in their math group (3-4 students) and sometimes they have more flexibility about what stations they get to work on first.
-It just depends on your group and what they can handle at that point in the year.
+It just depends on the group and what they can handle at that point in the year.

 Students work on skills with games and task cards.
 Most stations have some kind of recording sheet that we place in their math notebooks.
 Some stations are simply a game and students are in charge of checking each other's work.
 The whole time, I'm moving between groups checking for understanding and making sure students are on the right track.